Floyd Mayweather Jr. vs. Canelo Álvarez: Background

 In May 2013 Floyd Mayweather Jr. confirmed via Twitter that a deal had been reached to face WBC Super welterweight champion Saúl "Canelo" Álvarez in a unification bout on September 14.
 It would be the first defence of his Light middleweight title since he won it from Miguel Cotto in May 2012, 16 months earlier.

-The bout took place at a 152-pound catchweight, two pounds below the light middleweight limit of 154 pounds and included a 13 pound rehydration clause.
+The bout took place at a 152-pound catchweight, two pounds below the light middleweight limit of 154 pounds and included a 13-pound rehydration clause. Álvarez entered the ring at 165 pounds, while Mayweather fought at 150 pounds, having forgone weight cutting.
 Mayweather received $41.5 million for this fight before taking into account pay-per-view sales.

 The fight

-The fight was won by Mayweather in a 12-round majority decision in front of a sold out crowd of 16,746.
+The fight was won by Mayweather in a 12-round majority decision in front of a sold-out crowd of 16,746.
 Judge C. J. Ross scored the fight 114–114, a draw.
 Judge Dave Moretti had it 116–112, and Craig Metcalfe scored it 117–111.

 CompuBox stats showed Mayweather's dominance in the fight.
 He landed 232 of 505 punches (46%) while Álvarez connected on 117 of 526 thrown (22%).

 Ross retired after this fight, after the scorecards were roundly criticized for not reflecting how dominant Mayweather's performance was.
-Out of 86 media scorecards, all 86 scored the fight for Mayweather, with an average score of 119-109.
+Out of 86 media scorecards, all 86 scored the fight for Mayweather, with an average score of 119–109.